piLaboratory/sads/README.md

 ***Developer version***

-Master branch on GitHub has the release version, as available on CRAN.
+The main branch on GitHub has the release version, as available on CRAN.

 If you want to install the developer version: